crgnam-research/m2docs/README.md

 ## Features
 - Supported .m file types:
-  - Class
+  - Classes
-  - Function
+  - Functions (with all sub-functions)
-  - Script
+  - Scripts (with all sub-functions)
 - Customizable output via template files
 - Easy integration with github pages